tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 ### 1. Setup minikube

 For the demo to work we require a running kubernetes cluster.
-For demo purposes I'm using a [minikube](https://github.com/kubernetes/minikube)[^2] .
+For demo purposes I'm using a [minikube](https://github.com/kubernetes/minikube) [^2] .

 `minikube start --cpus 2 --memory 4096`

 Run `minikube dashboard` to get to the kubernetes dashboard.
 It should be empty.

-### 2. Ingress
+### 2. Install Ingress implementation

-One of the K8s API's is [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)[^3].
+One of the K8s API's is [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) [^3].
 It  provides load balancing, SSL termination and name-based virtual hosting.
 Ingress is an API where we can specify a collection of rules that allow inbound connections to reach the cluster services.

 In this step we will install Nginx as our Ingress implementation.
 But we could have chosen any one of the ingress implementation like haproxy, traefik, caddy,...

-We will install nginx as ingress impl in K8s by by using [helm](https://helm.sh/)[^4] , a K8s package manager.
+We will install nginx as ingress impl in K8s by by using [helm](https://helm.sh/) [^4] , a K8s package manager.

 ```
 helm init